Home/Blog/How to Become a Real Estate Transaction Coordinator (2025)

 What Is Transaction Coordination?

-A transaction coordinator (TC) is the air-traffic controller of a real-estate deal.
+A transaction coordinator is the air-traffic controller of a real-estate deal.
 You chase signatures, schedule inspections, and guard every deadline so the agent can keep prospecting.
-Miss a single addendum and commissions—or the whole deal—can vanish.
+Miss a single addendum and commissions—or the entire deal—can vanish.

 Core Responsibilities

-• Timeline keeper – inspection, appraisal, funding, close.
+Timeline keeper Monitor inspection, appraisal, funding, and closing dates.

-• Communication hub – buyers, sellers, title, lenders, HOAs.
+Communication hub Serve as central point for buyers, sellers, title, lenders, HOAs, and more.

 No real-estate license is required, but razor-sharp organization, accuracy, and concierge-level communication are essential.